realies/nicotine-docker/README.md

 ## Typical Usage

-After adjusting `docker-compose.yml` to mount your shares and a download folder from the host,
+After adjusting `docker-compose.yml` to mount your shares and a download folder from the host, browse http://localhost:6080 after either:

 ##### With upnp port forwarding
 ```